-Mattupetti (13 km from Munnar): Situated at a height of 1700 m, Mattupetti is famous for its highly specialised dairy farm, the Indo-swiss live stock project.
-Over 100 varietes of high yielding cattle are reared here.
+Mattupetti (13 km from Munnar): Situated at a height of 1700 m, Mattupetti is famous for its highly specialised dairy farm, the Indo-swiss livestock project.
+Over 100 varieties of high yielding cattle are reared here.
 Visitors are allowed into three of the eleven cattle sheds at the farm.

 Pothamedu (6 km from Munnar): Pothamedu offers an excellent view of the tea, coffee and cardamom plantations in Munnar.
 The rolling hills, the lush mountain and the breathtaking scenery here is ideal for trekking and long mountain walks.

-Pallivasal (8 km from Munnar): This is the venue of the first Hydro Electric Project in Kerala and a place of immence scenic beauty.
+Pallivasal (8 km from Munnar): This is the venue of the first Hydro Electric Project in Kerala and a place of immense scenic beauty.

 Attukal (9 km from Munnar): A panorama of waterfalls and rolling hills, Attukal, located between Munnar and Pallivasal, is a feast for the eyes.
 The place is also ideal for long treks.

 Nyayamakad (10 km from Munnar): Located between Munnar and Rajamala, Nyayamakad is a land of breathtaking waterfalls.
 The waters cascade down a hill from a height of about 1600 meters.
 The enchanting surroundings make an excellent picnic spot and trekking point.